wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 Here we can follow both top-down and bottom-up merge sort.

-### Approach for Bottom-Up Approach Merge sort of Linked list
+### Approach for Bottom-Up Merge Sort of Linked list

 1. The two lists to be merged must be ordered respectively.
 2. We can only start to merge two lists that only have one element.